Understanding The Three Different Types Of ADHD

 Medically reviewed by Paige Henry, LMSW, J.D.

-Many people have moments when they have trouble focusing, lose track of time, or act impulsively, but an individual with attention deficit hyperactivity disorder (ADHD), previously known as attention deficit disorder, experiences these symptoms so consistently and severely that it substantially interferes with their life.
+Many people have moments when they have trouble focusing, lose track of time, or act impulsively, but an individual with attention-deficit/hyperactivity disorder (ADHD), previously known as attention deficit disorder (ADD), experiences these symptoms so consistently and severely that it substantially interferes with their life.
 More than simple forgetfulness or trouble concentrating, ADHD is a chronic, neurobiological condition that can last a lifetime and can have profound impacts if undiagnosed.

-Many people think of ADHD as a single disorder, but there are three distinct types: inattentive, hyperactive-impulsive, and combined type ADHD.
-Each type is diagnosed according to a specific configuration of mental and behavioral symptoms and based on the degree to which the symptoms cause impairment.
+While ADHD is classified as a single disorder, there are three distinct clusters: inattentive, hyperactive-impulsive, and combined type ADHD.
+Each type is diagnosed according to a specific configuration of mental and behavioral symptoms, based on the degree to which the symptoms cause impairment.

-Historically, there was a common misconception that people outgrew ADHD, but now we know that in over 60% of cases, symptoms continue after the age of 18.
-However, symptoms may display differently in adulthood than in childhood.
-For example, difficulty controlling impulses may shift from speaking out in class toward impulsive decision-making.
-Or daydreaming in school may change to difficulty paying attention in meetings.
-Additionally, those with high-functioning ADHD may struggle to recognize common symptoms.
+Historically, there was a common misconception that people outgrow ADHD.
+Now we know that, in over 60% of cases, symptoms continue after the age of 18.
+And symptoms may also display differently in adulthood than in childhood.
+For example, difficulty controlling impulses may shift from speaking out in class to impulsive decision-making or adopting high-risk activities.
+Or daydreaming in school may change into daydreaming and difficulty paying attention in meetings.
+Additionally, those with high-functioning ADHD may struggle to recognize these common symptoms, even if they’re pervasive and disruptive.

-Understanding ADHD subtypes can help you better understand and manage ADHD symptoms.
+Understanding the three types of ADHD can help you better understand and manage your own ADHD symptoms.

 iStock/PeopleImages